infovore/aw9523_rp2040/README.md

 By default, the demo will light LEDs on pins 1-4 at about 25% brightness.

-Push the button to toggle to cycling them through all brightnesses; each LED will be a little out of phase, creating a scrolling effect.
+Push the button to toggle to pulsing them through all brightnesses; each LED will be 90º out of phase, creating a scrolling effect.
+(I wouldn't recommend using floating point math and `sin` in a production object, but it'll do for our demo).

 ## Library Usage